 Scribes and church officials, lacking today's standardized spelling rules, recorded names by how they were pronounced.
 This imprecise guide often led to the misleading result of one person's name being recorded under several different spellings.
 Numerous spelling variations of the surname Mangan are preserved in documents of the family history.
 The various spellings of the name that were found include Mangan, Mongan, Mongin, Mungan, Mungen, Mongun, O'Mongan, O'Mongin, O'Mungen, O'Mongun, O'Mongun, O'Mangan and many more.

-First found in Connacht, where they held a family seat and styled as one of the Irish Clanns who were descendants of King Niall of the Nine Hostages.
+First found in Connacht (Irish: Connachta, (land of the) descendants of Conn), where they held a family seat and styled as one of the Irish Clanns who were descendants of King Niall of the Nine Hostages.
 They were descended through Eochy Moyvane, to Niall Mor, his son, the great Niall of the Nine Hostages.
 Descended was O'Mongain the great chief of the Mangans whose territories included branches in Mayo, Connacht, Cork and Limerick.

 This web page shows only a small excerpt of our Mangan research.
 Another 400 words(29 lines of text) covering the years 1772, 1803, and 1852 are included under the topic Early Mangan History in all our PDF Extended History products.

 More information is included under the topic Early Mangan Notables in all our PDF Extended History products.